4.6 Deliver targeted education and resources to farmers and ranchers

 Towed behind a truck or tractor, this traditional “fertilizer spreader” is used by Sarasota ranchers to redistribute cow manure across pastures.
 Source: Stephen Suau

-Fewer than 2,000 acres of crop farms are enrolled in the FDACS BMP program, including row/field crops, sod, citrus, and nurseries.
+Fewer than 2,000 acres of cropland (row crops, sod, citrus, nurseries) are enrolled in the BMP program.
 Only about a third of small farms under 10 acres are enrolled.
-Local UF/IFAS Extension agents, who regularly share information and resources with farmers and ranchers, could expand outreach to small crop and animal farms and hobbyists to encourage BMP enrollment.
-In addition to recognition through the CARES program, additional incentives might include participation in “Fresh From Florida” marketing or State Farmers Markets reserved for products produced under FDACS-approved BMPs.
+Local UF/IFAS Extension agents could expand outreach to small crop and animal farms and hobbyists.
+Incentives such as participation in “Fresh From Florida” marketing or access to State Farmers Markets could be offered for farms adopting BMPs.

 Resources